dogsub/Open-Source-TermP/README.md

 | `refactor` | Improve code quality without changing functionality |
 | `test`     | Add or modify test code                             |
 | `hotfix`   | Apply an urgent fix                                 |

 ---

-# README.md Auto-Generation System: A Deep Dive into Code-to-Doc AI

-## 0. Project Abstract and Rationale

-This project develops an advanced, multi-modal AI system designed to solve the critical developer problem of maintaining up-to-date and informative documentation.
-The core service is the **Automatic README Generation AI**, which transforms raw GitHub code into structured Markdown documentation.
-This feature is integrated into a larger career management platform, aiming to streamline workflow convenience and enhance job-seeking capabilities.

-### The Challenge of Documentation & Token Efficiency

-Manually documenting extensive codebases is tedious and error-prone.
-Furthermore, feeding entire code files to Large Language Models (LLMs) is prohibitively expensive due to high token consumption.

-**Our Solution**: Implement an **Abstract Syntax Tree (AST) Analysis Pipeline** to pre-process code, drastically reducing the token budget while maximizing the information density of the input prompt.

----